Connect with others who understand.

 Automatic Behaviors

-Sometimes people with epilepsy experience extremely short sleep episodes in the middle of an activity and continue the activity without being aware of what they are doing.
+Sometimes people with epilepsy experience extremely short sleep episodes in the middle of an activity, but they continue the activity without being aware of what they’re doing.
 Automatic behaviors are most likely to occur during routine activities.
 While the individual continues to perform the activity, functionality is impaired.
 This can be very dangerous if automatic behaviors occur when a person is driving.

 Mental Health, Behavioral, and Cognitive Symptoms of Narcolepsy